New FAQ's Added in the Past 30 Days (updated 12/5/2023)

 Yes.
 In accordance with CDC General Best Practices for Immunizations, simultaneous administration of nirsevimab with age-appropriate vaccines is recommended.
 Nirsevimab is not expected to interfere with the immune response to other vaccines and had similar safety and reactogenicity profiles to vaccines administered without nirsevimab.

 Are there maximum volumes of injectable vaccine, antibiotic or other products that can be administered into each muscle group for different ages?
-For example, at the 6-month well-child visit, could an infant receive nirsevimab, Covid-19, influenza, PCV, and DTaP-IPV-hepB-Hib?
+For example, at the 6-month well-child visit, could an infant receive nirsevimab, COVID-19, influenza, PCV, and DTaP-IPV-HepB-Hib?

 - Deltoid: